The Importance of Being Hanuman

 Hanuman neither claimed he is god and nor demanded anybody to worship him.
 (Coming to that, no Hindu gods among 330 million, has ever made such a ridiculous claim).
 I am worshipping him because I adore that concept.

 For, Hanuman is an invitation to the world of love and humility.
 He is a strong hope of a better creation.
 For, he is the next Brahma (A creative force according to Indian mythology).
 Puranas say, after Kaliyuga (present time), the land will be submerged in the ocean and most of the world will be destroyed.
 Just an Arctic melt or ozone break is more than enough to reach this stage.

-Then, the cosmic power known as Hanuman will take birth of a Brahma, whose manifestation will again spread its wings as big bang.
-The ignorant people call it a creation.
+Then, the cosmic power known as Hanuman will take birth of a Brahma, whose manifestation will again spread its wings as the big bang.
+The ignorant people call it creation.
 And their fallacy will create a separate creator too.
 And it becomes part of their ego.
 Such ego results in violence and hurt in this world.
-The concept of Hanuman is just opposite to that.
+The concept of Hanuman is just the opposite of that.